Support for choristers

 Choristers representing 62 cathedrals and colleges across the nation came together to perform some of Britain’s most-loved choral music at the Diamond Fund for Choristers’ launch concert in April 2016, the first time choristers from so many different foundations had performed together.
 Aled Jones and Alexander Armstrong, both former choristers, spoke at the event.

 The concert drew attention to the astonishing wealth of talent there is in cathedral choirs, and what stands to be lost if a way cannot be found to relieve the financial pressures on them.
 Audience feedback was overwhelmingly positive. ”Fabulous”, “An absolute joy”, “Beautiful, thrilling and unforgettable”, audience members told us.
 The evening raised over £25,000 and was attended by representatives of Parliament, the City, and the music and media industries.
-Each of these has signalled interest in the Diamond Fund’s work and supporting the Fund’s development.
+Each of these has signalled interest in the Diamond Fund’s work and in supporting the Fund’s development.

 CD ‘Jubilate – 500 years of Cathedral Music’